The Velo Sports Center

 Description: A three week course geared towards instilling safe riding skills, etiquette and regulations.
 Graduates of this class will gain certification to participate in open and structured programming at the Velo Sports Center.
 If you have little or no velodrome experience, this is the class for you!
 The use of FELT Track Bikes are included in this class if needed.

 The Sample Session program is a one-time try at riding the velodrome for those excited about the track and who simply have to try it once.
 Riders will get some safety and skill instruction then get on the track.
 It's recommended to wear athletic clothing.
 Completing a sample ride does not certify a rider to ride any other sessions at the velodrome.
-The sample session program is held on Monday/Wednesday/Friday 4-5pm.
+The sample session program is held on Monday through Friday 10 a.m. to 12 p.m. and costs $25 per rider.
 Please fill out the registration form above to reserve your position.